 Spacing and Pagination.
 The manuscript should be typed using double spacing throughout.
 Do not use a running head.
 Pages should be numbered beginning with the title page.
 Manuscripts should NOT contain any automatic formatting, except for the page number at the top right corner of each page.

 Abstract.
 Include a structured abstract with all articles, except letters to the editors.
-Abstracts should be limited to 250 words and should be organized into the following categories: Objective, Design, Setting, Participants, Measurements, Results, Conclusion.
+Original research abstracts should be organized using the following categories: Objective, Design, Setting, Participants, Measurements, Results, Conclusion.
 Abstracts of clinical trials must include trial registry information (registry name, registration number, and url for the registry).
+Review article, case report, and brief report, abstracts should be organized using the following categories: Objective, Method, Results, Conclusion.
+Abstracts of commentaries should include the following categories: Objective, Main Points of Discussion, Conclusion.

 Keywords.
 Include all relevant keywords following the abstract.